 - Current Client Securities Positions

-It’s not feasible to become RIA regulatory audit ready overnight and it takes more than just establishing a compliance program at your RIA firm to be compliant.
+It’s simply not feasible to become RIA audit ready overnight and it takes more than just establishing a compliance program at your RIA firm to be compliant.
 When you know what is involved in an RIA audit and have put in the work to prepare, you will find it goes much more smoothly.